gsrohde/betydbdoc-dataentry/introduction.md

 To add a new covariate, go to the [new covariate](http:www.betydb.org/covariates/new) page

+###  Extracting information from tables and graphs

+1. Identify the data that is associated with each treatment

+    *note:* If the experiment has many factors, the paper may not report the mean and statistics for each treatment.
+Often, the reported data will reflect the results of more than one treatment (for example, if there was no effect of the treatment on the quantity of interest).
+In some cases it will be possible to obtain the values for each treatment, e.g. if there are _n-1_ values and _n_ treatments.
+If this is not the case, the treatment names and definitions should be changed to indicate the data reflect the results of more than one experimental treatment.

+2. Enter the mean value of the trait

+3. Enter the `statname`, `stat`, and number of replicates, `n` associated with the mean
+    *  `stat` is the value of the `statname` (i.e. `statname` might be ’standard deviation’ (SD) and the `stat` is the numerical value of the statistic)
+    *  Always measure size of error bar from the mean to the end of an error bar.
+This is the value when presented as ( _X_ ± _SE_) or _X(SE)_ and may be found in a table or on a graph.
+    *  Sometimes CI and LSD are presented as the entire range from the lower to the upper end of the confidence interval.
+In this case, take 1/2 of the interval representing the distance from the mean to the upper or lower bound
+####  Extracting Data using R

+To extract data from a jpg file in R using the digitize package:

+1. Save image as a `*.jpg` file
+2. Open R
+3. Change the directory that R is using to the one where the image is
+4. Use R code below to extract data, display it, and save it in a `csv` file (steps below)
+5. Upload csv to the project file in google spreadsheet, or open as excel/openoffice and copy/paste to google spreadsheet

+#### Extracting Data From a Figure using GetData

+1. Open PDF in Adobe Reader.
+2. Zoom in on the figure
+3. Choose `Tools` → `Select and Zoom`
+4. Open Paint
+5. Paste Picture
+6. Save as `authorYYYYabc\_figX.jpg`
+7. Open Get Data
+8.  `File` → `open` open figure
+9. Select button with two arrows (fourth from left)
+10. Follow instructions to select x min, x max, y min and y max.
+If the x-axis has a categorical variable, it does not matter what values you use for x min and x max.
+11. Make sure to set the correct values for the max and min of each axis, and indicate if the axis is log-scaled
+12. Select the target button (seven from left)
+13. Click over center of desired data points and error bars
+14. Copy data to a Google spreadsheet.
+See [Google Spreadsheets] (#Section 3).
+15. Calculate SE as the distance between the error bar upper bound and the mean (absolute value of difference between the two points)

 ### Adding a PFT, Species, and Cultivar

 Plant functional types (PFTs) are used to group plants for statistical